 In 1864 the Canada Methodists united with the British Wesleyans under the name the Wesleyan Methodist Church, and in 1872 its members erected the red brick building which still stands on Hillview Road.
 Gradually the 11 preaching stations on the circuit decreased until, in 1912, Collins Bay was one of three “points”: Collins Bay, Cataraqui, and Westbrook.

-Along the Old Road Parts 4-6: Click on this link for Stewart Renfrew’s three essays on the predecessor to our sanctuary.
+Stewart Renfrew has written three essays on the predecessor to our sanctuary.

 After church union, the church on Hillview Road became known as Collins Bay United Church.
 The original church sign, pulpit, and three chairs from the old church are on display in the narthex.

-In 1956, David Rankin, son of Anthony Rankin, generously offered his waterfront property for a new church with the request that the church be named “Edith Rankin Memorial” in memory of his cousin Edith Rankin.
-Edith (1900 – 1940) had been killed in a car / train accident at Garden City, Long Island just weeks before her wedding.
+In 1956, David Rankin, son of Anthony Rankin, generously offered his waterfront property for a new church with the request that the church be named “Edith Rankin Memorial” in memory of his cousin Edith Rankin (1900 – 1940).
+She had been killed in a car / train accident at Garden City, Long Island, just weeks before her wedding.